Using Data Security Manager With Oracle Key Vault

 Perform the following steps to copy the app UUID from the Fortanix DSM:

-2. On the INFO tab, click the VIEW API KEY DETAILS button.
+2. On the INFO tab, click VIEW API KEY DETAILS.

-3. Click the USERNAME/PASSOWORD tab.
+3. Click the USERNAME/PASSWORD tab.

-4. From the Credentials Details dialog box, copy the Username (app UUID) and Password as it will be used later in the PKCS#11 configuration file.
+4. From the Credentials Details dialog box, copy the Username (app UUID) and Password as it will be used in the PKCS#11 configuration file.

 4.0 Create Fortanix Directories